 When Robbie Fitzwater looked for an experiential learning opportunity for his social media marketing students, he went no further than the music recording industry to find one.

-The Clemson University lecturer in the Department of Marketing and digital marketing consultant tapped a Clemson alum and his artists at Def Jam Recordings to teach social media business strategy and how personal brands can be enhanced through social channels.
+The Clemson University lecturer in the Department of Marketing and digital marketing consultant tapped a Clemson alumnus and his artists at Def Jam Recordings to teach social media business strategy and how personal brands can be enhanced through social channels.

 “We partnered with J.D.Tuminski of Def Jam Recordings, a label under the Universal Music Group, to create a real-world project that would allow students to use the insights they gain in class and apply them directly to understanding an artist’s business objectives, then building strategies to help the artists grow their brand,” Fitzwater said.
 “Today’s students know the nuts and bolts of building audiences through social media channels, but what MKT 3220 did was give them insights on how to apply business strategy on social media channels.”